 What is Free Float?

 Free float, also known as public float, refers to the shares of a company that can be publicly traded and are not restricted (i.e., held by insiders).
-In other words, the term is used to describe the number of shares that is available to the public for trading.
+In other words, the term is used to describe the number of shares that is available to the public for trading in the secondary market.

 Formula for Free Float